James Mitchell (Covenanter)

+Mitchell is a central character in James Robertson's historical novel, The Fanatic.

 Early life

 Mitchell was the son of "obscure parents" in Midlothian.
 He graduated in Divinity at Edinburgh University on 9 July 1656, and at the same time signed the National Covenant and the Solemn League and Covenant.
 He attached himself to the party of remonstrator presbyterians, and studied popular divinity under David Dickson.
 He was refused a position by the presbytery of Dalkeith on the grounds of insufficiency, and appears to have become ‘a preacher, but no actual minister,’ in or near Edinburgh.
 In 1661 he was recommended to some ministers in Galloway by Robert Traill, a minister in Greyfriars Kirk in Edinburgh, as suitable for teaching in a school or as private tutor.

 He entered the house of the Laird of Dundas as domestic chaplain and tutor to his children, but was dismissed for immoral conduct.
 Returning to Edinburgh he made the acquaintance of Major Weir, who procured for him the post of chaplain in a ‘fanatical family, the lady whereof was niece to Sir Archibald Johnston of Warriston.